GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 #### OAuth Scope Expression

-OAuth Scope Expression is json expression, security for OAuth scopes.
-It checks the scope(from introspection of token) of the token with the configure OAuth json expression.
+OAuth Scope Expression is a json expression, security for OAuth scopes.
+It checks the scope (from token introspection) of the token with the configured OAuth json expression.

 !!!
 Note
-    You can enable and disable oauth scope expression by using [OAuth credential's `OAuth scope security`](#create-an-oauth-credential) flag.
+    You can enable and disable the oauth scope expression by using [OAuth credential's `OAuth scope security`](#create-an-oauth-credential) flag.

  - path - a relative path to protect (exact match)
  - httpMethods - GET, HEAD, POST, PUT, DELETE
  - scope - the OAuth scope required to access the given path

-Let's say we have API which we would like to protect:
+Let's say we have an API which we would like to protect:

 ```
 [